borvelt/realtime-django-channels/ReadMe.md

 ## Usage

-application just work in /chat url that this url need authentication, create superuser with manage.py interface.
+Application just work in `/chat` url that this url need authentication, create superuser with `manage.py` interface.

 ## Test